 Leslie A. Martin

 I am an associate professor in the Department of Economics at the University of Melbourne.
 My research lies at the intersection of environmental, energy, and industrial economics and international development.
-I have recently launched a new research project supported by an ARC DECRA grant on the environmental impact of clustering manufacturing into special economic zones in rapidly-industrializing countries (faculty interview).
+I am currently receiving ARC DECRA support to study the environmental impact of clustering manufacturing into special economic zones in rapidly-industrializing countries (faculty interview).

 Much of my research focuses on interactions between regulation, firms, and environmental outcomes in industrializing countries.
 Recent work also includes using high-frequency data to analyze the distributional implications of different road use charges (ABC, SSRN).
 Previous grants have allowed me to run field experiments to study consumer responses to the availability of electricity smart meter data in markets with retail competition (The Age, ARC Linkage).

-I am an associate editor at the Journal of Economic Behavior & Organization (JEBO) and co-editor at Environmental and Resource Economics (ERE).
+I am an associate editor at the Journal of Economic Behavior & Organization (JEBO).